MarkusLoew/MyEllipsefit/README.md

 * The distance from the center to the perimenter along the minor axis.
 * The tilt angle of the ellipse.
 * The area of the ellipse.
+* The goodnes-of-fit R2 of the ellipse fit.

 If *coords = TRUE*, returns a data frame with the coordinates of the ellipse in addition.